-- Q. What is the purpose of your testimony in this proceeding? - A. The purpose of my testimony is to support the Application submitted in the instant Docket by Victory for the approval of its 34.5kV Formula Based Rate ("FBR") Annual Update filing for Year 2025 based on the Historical Test Year ending December 31, 2024. - Q. Are there particular Exhibits to Victory's Application that you will be describing and explaining? - A. Yes.
-My testimony concerns, and is supported by, the following Exhibits to the Application in the instant docket:

-Exhibit 5 - 34.5KV FBR Calculation for Test Year

-Exhibit 12 - Proposed Tariff Sheets Including Rate Adjustment
+- Q. What is the purpose of your testimony in this proceeding? - A. The purpose of my testimony is to support the Application submitted in the instant Docket by Prairie Land for the approval of its 34.5kV Formula Based Rate ("FBR") Annual Update filing for Year 2025 based on the Historical Test Year ending December 31, 2024. - Q. Are there particular Exhibits to Prairie Land's Application that you will be describing and explaining? - A. Yes.
+My testimony concerns, and is supported by, the following Exhibits to the Application in the instant docket: - Exhibit 5 34.5kV FBR Calculation for Test Year Exhibit 12 - Proposed Tariff Sheets Including Rate Adjustment - Q. Have the exhibits been prepared by you or under your supervision? - A. Yes.

-- Q. Have the exhibits been prepared by you or under your supervision? - A. Yes. - Q. Please briefly recap Victory's 34.5kV FBR. - A. The 34.5kV FBR, as approved for Victory by the Commission in Docket No. 21-SEPE-049- - TAR ("21-049 Docket"), is a five-year ratemaking plan that provides a method for periodic - adjustments to a demand rate assessed on the Cooperative's wholesale customers taking the - Local Access Delivery Service ("LADS") over Victory's 34.5kV sub-transmission facilities in - its acquired Mid-Kansas division territory. - The details of the predetermined and agreed-upon calculations for the corresponding LADS - rate adjustments are outlined in Section D of the Commission-approved Victory's 34.5kV FBR - Protocols ("Protocols"), included in the Commission Order Approving Unanimous Settlement - Agreement as Attachment A2 to Exhibit A filed in the 21-049 Docket on April 15, 2021.
-The - purpose of this formulaic ratemaking mechanism is to allow for timely adjustments to the aforementioned rate without incurring the substantial expense and/or experiencing regulatory lag typically associated with the preparation of a full rate case.
+- Q. Please briefly recap Prairie Land's 34.5kV FBR. - A. The 34.5kV FBR, as approved for Prairie Land by the Commission in Docket No. 21-SEPE-049-TAR ("21-049 Docket"), is a five-year ratemaking plan that provides a method for periodic adjustments to a demand rate assessed on the Cooperative's wholesale customers taking the Local Access Delivery Service ("LADS") over Prairie Land's 34.5kV subtransmission facilities in its acquired Mid-Kansas division territory. - rate adjustments are outlined in Section D of the Commission-approved Prairie Land's 34.5kV FBR Protocols ("Protocols"), included in the Commission Order Approving Unanimous Settlement Agreement as Attachment A1 to Exhibit A filed in the 21-049 Docket on April 15, 2021.
+The purpose of this formulaic ratemaking mechanism is to allow for timely adjustments to the aforementioned rate without incurring the substantial expense and/or experiencing regulatory lag typically associated with the preparation of a full rate case.